tania51/tania-eReaders-client/README.md

 * Unique Feature-01: I added swipper js in my home page banner
 * Unique Feature-02: Using AOS in home page main category and also all categories that can see by clicking see books button from home page

+## Project Selling line:
+* This Project is about reading book, borrow and return book.
+There is a lot of book, user can see details then borrow that book.

+## Problem Solved:
-## Project Selling line: This Project is about reading book, borrow and return book.
-After borrowing book. when user return a book it doesn't delete from this page without reloading that page.
+* After borrowing book, when user return a book it doesn't delete from this page without reloading that page.
 I fixed that problem.
-Using AOS from website, animation didn't work properly then I used it from github and when I added CSS and Scripting link without version then It work perfectly.
+* Using AOS from website, animation didn't work properly then I used it from their github and when I added CSS and Scripting link without version then It work perfectly.

 * My website is a library management website.
 This is a authentication based website, without home page every pages are protected by private route so only logged in user can visit these routes.
 There is also a google based authentication system